Register of Heritage Contractors

 Gillian Ross

-Gillian Ross is responsible for the executive support of specialist associations’ business within the Federation.
-Gillian administers a range of member services activities covering marketing and promotion of associations, lobbying and representation.
-She also deals with member queries on procurement, tendering and contractual matters, amongst other issues.
+Gillian Ross is the manager of the Register of Heritage Contractors alongside her responsibilities in the specialist contracting department within the Federation.
+Gillian administers a range of member services activities covering marketing and promotion of associations, lobbying and representation, while dealing with member queries on procurement, tendering and contractual matters, amongst other issues.